Please read text!

 It has also been suspected of making kids sick, but I mean, so can a big bellyfull of under-ripe table grapes?
-I clearly remember raiding a local farm as a kid and several kilos later thinking I was gonna die the cramps were so bad.
+I clearly remember raiding local farms as a kid and several kilos later thinking I was gonna die the cramps were so bad.

-Same again with plums and later again apple, not such a fast learner…
+Same again with plums and later again under-ripe apples, not such a fast learner…

 The stem bark contains a chemical “isocorydine methiodide” that is toxic in high doses(it was chemically extracted from a 9kg sample of root bark) but that is about all the information on this one that I could find.